ftg-iran/DjangoPersianDocumentation/README.md

         |- README.md
         |- requirements.txt
         |- ...
     * To work with documentation, you must install the Sphinx requirements.
-So first create your virtual environment and activate it (**[See how to do it](https://uoa-eresearch.github.io/eresearch-cookbook/recipe/2014/11/26/python-virtual-env/)**, It's recommended to name your virtual environment `env`), and then install the project requirements with `pip install -r requirements.txt` command.
+So first create your virtual environment and activate it (**[See how to do it](https://uoa-eresearch.github.io/eresearch-cookbook/recipe/2014/11/26/python-virtual-env/)**, It's recommended to name your virtual environment `venv`), and then install the project requirements with `pip install -r requirements.txt` command.

     * After doing the steps above, just enter the `local-docs` folder, run the `make.bat html` (or `make html`) command to create html files from raw files.
 After a while, you can see that a folder called `_build` has been created.
 Inside that folder, you can see the `html` folder, which contains the project html files.
     * Just open index.html and see the result.